Jason Heyward Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 22nd in the league with a collective 8.5 strikeouts per nine innings.
+- The Padres pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- Padres pitchers combine to rank 20th in baseball in home runs given up (40 total, 1.3 per game).
+- Padres pitchers combine to rank 18th in baseball in home runs allowed (41 total, 1.2 per game).

-- Darvish (1-2 with a 3.60 ERA and 34 strikeouts in 30 2/3 innings pitched) gets the start for the Padres, his sixth of the season.
+- Musgrove (1-0) gets the start for the Padres, his third of the season.

-- The righty last appeared on Sunday against the San Francisco Giants, when he went six innings, allowing four earned runs while giving up nine hits.
+- The right-hander last appeared on Saturday, April 29 against the San Francisco Giants, when he tossed 3 1/3 innings, allowing seven earned runs while giving up six hits.

-- The 36-year-old has a 3.60 ERA and 10.2 strikeouts per nine innings across five games this season, while giving up a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.